-A braided mainline gives you complete control over your lure and makes jigging a lot more effective, as it allows for a precise lure presentation underwater.
+A braided mainline of 10 to 15lb test gives you complete control over your lure and makes jigging a lot more effective, as it allows for a precise lure presentation underwater.

 In other words, you will be able to feel and control every tiny movement your lure makes.
 In turn, the improved presentation often leads to more bites, especially on days when the lake trout are playing hard to get!